seL4/camkes-tool/docs/index.md

 Callbacks are deregistered when invoked, so if you want the callback to fire again when another event arrives you need to explicitly re-register it.

 We now have everything we need to run this system.

-Add the appropriate information to Kconfig, apps/helloevent/Kbuild, apps/helloevent/Kconfig and apps/helloevent/Makefile as for the previous example.
-Compile the system and run it with similar qemu commands to the previous example.
+Create the appropriate `apps/helloevent/CMakeLists.txt` as for the previous example.
+Compile the system and run it with the simulate script as per the previous example.
 If all goes well you should see something like the following:

 ```